kinode-dao/kinode-book/src/kit/run-tests.md

 which should be sent as a Response if the test fails.

-In the Rust language, there is a helper macro for failutres in `tester_types.rs`.
-That file can be found in the core `modules/tester/tester_types.rs`.
+In the Rust language, a helper macro for failures can be found in [`tester_types.rs`](https://github.com/kinode-dao/kinode/blob/main/kinode/packages/tester/tester_types.rs).
-The macro is `fail!()`: it automatically sends the Response, filing out the fields, and exits.
+The macro is `fail!()`: it automatically sends the Response as specified above, filing out the fields, and exits.